 For the slaw: Halve the cabbage and notch out the core of the cabbage.
 Place the cabbage flat-side down on a board and slice crosswise into thin shreds (you want about 3 cups total).
 Mix with the rice wine vinegar, honey, and cilantro and set aside at least 5 minutes before using.

 Slaw can be made up to 1 day ahead but know that it will get more wilted with time.

 For the tostadas: Heat oven to 500°F and arrange a rack in the middle.
 Brush both sides of tortillas with the oil and place on a rimmed baking sheet.
 Bake until golden and crisp, about 5 minutes.
 Cool slightly before serving.

 Tostadas can be made up to 2 days ahead.
 Cover at store at room temperature until ready to use.

 To serve, layer the tostada with a quarter of the slaw, top with a quarter of the poke, a few slices of avocado, and a sprinkling of sesame seeds.
 As desired, drizzle with some mayonnaise and serve.

-The key here is to get the best quality fish you can find.
-Tell your fishmonger that you’re using the ahi for sushi or poke so that they give you the best cut.
 As for the Kewpie mayonnaise, it’s the only jarred mayonnaise that I eat.
 It’s a Japanese-style mayonnaise that is richer and creamier than the American brands.
 If you can’t find it, you can leave it out or use your favorite mayonnaise.